erth5/lv.ecosystem/README.md

 # lv.ecosystem
 Collection on Addons they can be installed in Laravel Projects

-over 7700 files, so create it local itself:
+over 8000 ProjectFiles + 40.000 vendor, so create it local itself:

 ````
 composer create-project laravel/<name>